liquidprompt/liquidprompt/README.md

 Liquid Prompt is distributed under the [GNU Affero General Public License version 3](LICENSE).

-* Does not display the number of commits to be pushed in Mercurial repositories.
 * Browsing very large Subversion repositories may dramatically slow down the display of Liquid Prompt (use `LP_DISABLED_VCS_PATH` to avoid that).
 * Subversion repositories cannot display commits to be pushed because